+Radial web of Segestria

 Radial webs

 Here a number of trip-wires radiate out from a central, silk-lined retreat, built into a hole or crevice.
 This is probably the most primitive type of web in that it doesn't serve to entangle but merely alerts the spider to the prey's presence.
-Some species in the only British family to build these webs (Segestriidae) are large, such as Segestria florentina which is slowly increasing its range across southern England and south Wales and sports impressive green, iridescent jaws.
+Some species in the only British family to build these webs (Tube spiders, Segestriidae) are large, such as Segestria florentina, which is slowly increasing its range across southern England and south Wales and sports impressive green, iridescent jaws.